On the Bloch-Kato conjecture for the Asai L-function: Automorphic Induction and -packets for

 where \begin{itemize} \item $\Pi(G(F_v))$ is the set of isomorphism classes of irreducible admissible representations of $G(F_v)$; \item $\Phi(G(F_v))$ is the set of $L$-parameters for $G(F_v)$, i.e. the set of isomorphism classes of admissible homomorphisms $\phi: W_{F_v}' \to {}^LG$, where $W_{F_v}'$ is the Weil-Deligne group of $F_v$ and ${}^LG^={}^LG^0\rtimes W_{F_v}$ the $L$-group of $G$ (if $G$ is split over $F$ we take the projection to ${}^LG^0$). \end{itemize} For any irreducible admissible representation $\pi_v$ of $G(F_v)$, we call $L(\pi_v)$ the $L$-parameter of $\pi_v$.

-We return to the situation at the start of the paper, so take $K/\bfQ$ to be imaginary quadratic.
 We have an $L$-group homomorphism given by and Let $\pi$ be a cuspidal automorphic representation for ${\rm GL}_2(\bfA_K)$ with trivial central character.
 By the work of Arthur-Clozel we then have its automorphic induction $I^{\bfQ}_K(\pi)$, which is an automorphic representation of ${\rm GL}_4(\bfQ)$ and which is cuspidal if $\pi$ is not a base change.
 Under our assumptions we know that has a pole at $s=1$ for $\chi=1$ or $\chi_{K/\bfQ}$, so $I^{\bfQ}_K(\pi)$ descends to a cuspidal representation of ${\rm GSp}_4(\bfQ)$ with central character $\chi=1$ or $\chi_{K/\bfQ}$ (see \cite{CPMok14} Proposition 5.1, cf. also discussion towards end of \cite{Ramak04} (correcting sign in \cite{Ramak02})).
 This uses the non-vanishing of the Asai $L$-function at $s=1$ proved by \cite{Shahidi81}.

 These representations lie in two global $L$-packets for ${\rm GSp}_4$.
 Following Roberts \cite{Ro01}) we denote them by

 As indicated, the corresponding $L$-parameters $\varphi(\chi_v, \pi_v):W'_{\bfQ_v} \to {\rm GSp}_4(\bfC)$ composed with ${\rm spin}: {\rm GSp}_4(\bfC) \hookrightarrow {\rm GL}_4(\bfC) $ agree with the $L$-parameters for $I_K^{\bfQ}(\pi)$ (and are distinguished by their similitude being $\chi=\mathbf{1}$ or $\chi_{K/\bfQ}$).